 This enhancement does come at a price, in overclocking scenarios this case runs hotter and may need to use the fan more than the original case.
 On the plus side, the fan in my Argon ONE M.2 case is quieter than the original ONE v1.

-WiFi reliability within the enclosure might be a concern, further testing is required to confirm it.
+concern (update: 6 April 2021) known issue, hopefully, the new version of the M.2 board will address this problem.
 So for now, if you plan to use this case, ensure it’s very close to the access point, or better still uses a wired ethernet connection.

 In terms of setup, I’d like to have seen Argon40 providing a bit more information on getting started with getting the Pi booting from the M.2 drive.
 The IR sensor worked in a basic sense but the LIRC setup failed, as this is a feature built into the Argon ONE configuration software, this should work and should have been tested on the modern Raspberry Pi OS distributions.